Eamonbaloun/PC-Beginners-Guide/README.md

 🚨 **Top Recommendations for Builds** 🚨

+I wanted to make a quick guide on what I think makes a solid build.
+This isn’t about specific parts, but more of a general outline of what you should aim for.

+CPU: Go for at least 8 cores, but I recommend 12 if you can.
+It’ll give you more headroom for multitasking and gaming.

+Cooler: For air cooling, just grab the most expensive Noctua cooler (like the NH-D15) that fits your budget.
+If you prefer an AIO, I’d suggest the ARCTIC Liquid Freezer—solid performance for the price.

+Motherboard: Never skimp on the motherboard.
+A decent $220-$350 range board will cover your needs, but if you’re going with AMD, investing in a better board is smart.
+AMD tends to support boards for a longer time, so you could potentially upgrade the CPU in a few years without changing your board.

+RAM: Pretty simple here—more is better.
+I wouldn’t go below 32GB, but 48GB would be ideal, especially for gaming and productivity.

+Case: Go for airflow, airflow, airflow!
+A mesh design is key.
+As long as it gets good reviews for airflow (check out Gamers Nexus or Hardware Canucks for that), you’re good.
+Personally, I’d recommend Fractal Design or Lian Li for cases—they both offer great airflow options.

+PSU: This one’s straightforward, thanks to the PSU [Tier List](https://cultists.network/140/psu-tier-list/).
+Finding a good power supply is easy—just buy one in the A Tier.
+As for wattage, 1000W PSUs are becoming more affordable, so wait for a sale and go with a trusted brand.
+Seasonic is by far my favorite PSU brand—they’re reliable and top quality.

 - [Best & Budget Peripheral & PC Builds](https://youtu.be/E8ZGw9FmRMw)❗
 - [The Best $800 Gaming PC Build of 2024](https://www.youtube.com/watch?v=84KVEzDlxEE)
 - [PS5 Pro Killer Gaming PC Build](https://youtu.be/VMZeiTxT-lE)